lamberta/devkit-doc/native/ios-stages.md

 ## Overview

-The iPhone and iPad mobile platform is immensely popular, and you can use the Game Closure SDK to target your HTML5 games to run smoothly on these mobile devices.
-This is a high-level view of the progression for iOS game development using the Game Closure SDK.
+The iPhone and iPad mobile platform is immensely popular, and you can use the Game Closure DevKit to target your HTML5 games to run smoothly on these mobile devices.
+This is a high-level view of the progression for iOS game development using the Game Closure DevKit.

 For iOS development you will need to get an Apple Developer account, which Apple  $99/year.
 This gives you access to Apple's Developer web portal, which allows you to manage provisioning profiles.
 For more detail, follow the links below.